Lingxi-Li/ranger_proxy_client/README.md

 	/....................................Root directory
 	    LICENSE
 	    README.md........................The file you are reading now
-	    CMakeLists.txt...................CMake file
+	    CMakeLists.txt...................CMake listfile
-	    src/.............................All project source files and a CMake file vc15/............................A Visual C++ 2015 (VC15) setup
-	        bin/.........................Output and working directory
-	            config.txt...............Config file for the client
-	        boost/
-	            boost/...................Put Boost headers here
-				import_lib/..............Put Boost import libraries here
-			openssl/.....................The same for OpenSSL
-			ranger_proxy_client/.........VC15 files

-**Remainder:** Config file for the client is found at `/vc15/bin/config.txt`.
+	    config.txt.......................Config file for the client
+	    src/.............................All source files of the project

 <a name="build"></a>
 ## Build Instructions

 Simply speaking, compile all source files and link with Boost and OpenSSL.
-[CMake](https://cmake.org) scripts are prepared.

-A VC15 setup is also included in the distribution with the following options:

-* Release build for x86
-* Dynamically link to C/C++ runtime library
-* Dynamically link to Boost by defining the macro `BOOST_ALL_DYN_LINK`
-* Support Windows Vista/2008 and later by defining `_WIN32_WINNT` to `0x0600`.
-See the _Remarks_ section [here](http://www.boost.org/doc/libs/1_59_0/doc/html/boost_asio/reference/basic_stream_socket/cancel/overload1.html).
+A [CMake](https://cmake.org) listfile is provided.
+It has been tested on both Windows and Linux platforms.

 <a name="license"></a>
 ## License

 This software is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
-See accompanying file `LICENSE` at the root directory of this distribution.
+See accompanying `LICENSE` file at the root directory of this distribution.